Walidpur

 Walidpur is a village in Mau district, Uttar Pradesh, India, and had a population of around 26500 in the 2011 census.
 Walidpur has a mixed community, with 60% Muslims and 40% Hindus.

 History

-The village is approximately 600 years old Walidpur is an Indian village located in Muhammadabad Gohna Tehsil Mau district of Uttar Pradesh.
+The village Walidpur Bhira is approximately 600 years old.
+It is an Indian village located in Muhammadabad Gohna Tehsil Mau district of Uttar Pradesh.

-As per Census 2011 information, the village code of Walidpur village is 197677.
-The name of the first person who came to Walidpur as a jageerdar nearly 600 years was Shah Bandagi Maroof.
+As per Census 2011 information, the village code of Walidpur Bhira village is 197677.
+The name of the first person who came to Walidpur Bhira as a jageerdar nearly 600 years was Shah Bandagi Maroof.
 It is a historical village.
 There are various great personalities belong to this village.
-Now, the Village has been developed into a Qasba (Town Area) and has many facilities as compared to some 20 years back.
+Now, the Village has been developed into a Town Area (Qasba) and has many facilities as compared to some 20 years back.
 The Maqbara of Maulana Kamil Saheb and Sufi Jan Saheb are built have here which accompanied with their ancestral house.
-The annual Urs celebrations held here.
-Shah mohd Izhar Ahmad is the sajjadah nashin of Dargah of maulana kamil sahab &Sufi sahab and the first chairman of walidpur Shameema Ali W/o Mohd Ali got opportunity to become 1st chairman in the history of Walidpur.
+The annual Urs celebrations are held here.
+Shah mohd Izhar Ahmad is the sajjadah nashin of Dargah of maulana kamil sahab &Sufi sahab.